stardog-union/stardog-blog/content/posts/2017-01-11-bring-rel-data-graph.md

 created, **Stardog seamlessly supports both federation (live query) and materialization (extraction) methods to access the relational data**.

-### R2RML Example
+### How to Map Relational Data into Stardog

-Let's take a look at some examples of mappings and how they can be used in Stardog.
+Let's look at some mappings and how they can be used in Stardog.
 We'll first build a mapping and create a virtual graph in Stardog.
-Then we'll show how it can be used for both federated queries and materialization.
+Then we'll show how it can be used for **both federated queries and materialization (ETL).**

 We'll use the classic RDBMS tables `EMP` and `DEPT` as given [here](https://www.w3.org/TR/r2rml/#example-input-database).
 We'll need to